joopppj/simplegram/README.md

 ## Compatibility

 This project is written in Swift 5/ SwiftUI 2.0 (with using lazygrid).
-So it requires Xcode 11 or newer to build and run.
+The newest version  of kinfisher needs Xcode 12 to import, so it requires Xcode 12 or newer to build and run.( using xcode 11 will cause compile error )

 ## Author